What is biofuel ethanol biodiesel | STN

 Second Generation Biofuels

 Second Generation biofuels are produced from non food crops such as wood, organic waste, food crop waste and specific biomass crops.
-Second generation biofuels have been developed to overcome the limitations of first generation biofuels
+Second generation biofuels have been developed to overcome the limitations of first generation biofuels.

 algae